Ophyon/matcha/Readme.md

 run the main.py file and your site should havr been generated in the pages/index.html file

-# incredibly detailed instructions on how to make a post online
+# incredibly detailed instructions on how to make a post online without netlify
 go to https://repl.it

 now click new repl